-- Submission of an application for internship by the publicized institutional deadline. - Acceptable recommendation by faculty in a related field of study; - Minimum overall GPA of 2.5; - Completion of at least 50% of the discipline-specific program requirements in a student's field of study, at least two of which courses are completed at HCC - Final Course grades of A, B, or C in a student's specialty program courses; and - Acceptable review of the student's HCC conduct record by the chief student affairs officer (behavioral violations) and the chief academic affairs officer (academic integrity violations)
+- Submission of an application for internship by the publicized institutional deadline. - Acceptable recommendation by faculty in a related field of study; - Minimum overall GPA of 2.5; - Completion of at least 50% of the discipline-specific program requirements in a student's field of study, at least two of which courses are completed at HCC - Final Course grades of C or better in a student's specialty program courses; and - Acceptable review of the student's HCC conduct record by the chief student affairs officer (behavioral violations) and the chief academic affairs officer (academic integrity violations)

-This policy was also revised on October 16, 2012.
+This policy was also revised on October 16, 2012 and May 22, 2018.